PathPlanning/ORCA-algorithm/README.md

 # Distributed Multi-agent Navigation Based on ORCA Algorithm

-Implementation of ORCA algorithm with global path planner based on Theta* algorithm and local coordinated navigation in case of deadlocks.
-In this moment the README file contains a number of flaws.
-README will be updated.
+Implementation of distributed multi-agent navigation algorithm based on combination of reciprocal collision avoidance and individual path planner.
+There is an option that activate deadlock avoidance by locally confined multi-agent path finding (MAPF) solvers, that coordinate sub-groups of the agents that appear to be in a deadlock

 ## Description